-The principal functions of Counseling are to assist students in reaching their academic goals thus increasing course completion, certificate, and graduation rates, and to provide a comprehensive student education plan after assessing the student's career goals, educational goals, personal timeline, barriers to success, educational history and placement, and overall readiness for college.
-Services are provided across the three campus sites (Hanford, Visalia, Tulare) and in all student service areas (Veterans, Athletics, CalWorks, NextUp, Access and Ability Center, Student Success, Extended Opportunity Programs and Services, Transfer, Career, English as a Second Language and Science, Technology, Engineering and Math).
+The principle functions of Counseling are to:

+- Assist students in reaching their academic goals thus increasing course completion, certificate, and graduation rates. - Provide a comprehensive student education plan after assessing the student's career goals, educational goals, personal timeline, barriers to success, educational history and placement, and overall readiness for college.
+Services are provided across the three campus sites (Hanford, Visalia, Tulare) and in all student service areas.
+(Veterans, Athletics, CalWorks, NextUp, Access and Ability Center, Student Success, Extended Opportunity Programs & Services, Transfer, Career, English as a Second Language and Science, Technology, Engineering and Math).
 Counseling services are delivered in-person and online to provide access to all students.
-Counselors continue education throughout their career to keep up with changes in the COS, CSU, UC, and private university policies and serve students efficiently and knowledgeably.
+Counselors continue education throughout their career to keep up with changes in the COS system and transfer curriculum and changes throughout the CSU, UC and Private university so that we may serve our students efficiently and knowledgeably.